intermine/im-docs/docs/webapp/homepage/index.rst

     begin.tabs.1.id = Genomics
     begin.tabs.2.id = Proteins

-The other customization we can do is specify an informative text that is to appear in the tab above the templates listing (again, this text accepts HTML.):
+The other customisation we can do is specify an informative text that is to appear in the tab above the templates listing (again, this text accepts HTML.):

 .. code-block:: properties